danirus/sphinx-nefertiti/docs/source/quick-start.rst

 2. Header links
 ===============

 Add links to the header of your Sphinx project using header links.
 They can be mere links or dropdown lists.
-The user will see an underline below the link whenever it corresponds to the page loaded in the browser.
+The value given to the ``link`` can be either an URL or a documentation link in reStructuredText or Markdown.
+The user will see an underline below the HTML link whenever it corresponds to the page loaded in the browser.

 Header links can be displayed in a second row in the header.